 The above are small group tours but we can arrange this holiday for any reasonable date as a Private Journey.

-The Hiking in Romania itinerary is a very popular small group tour; it has a well thought through itinerary and superb local guides.
+Hiking in Romania is a very popular small group tour; it has a well thought through itinerary and superb local guides.
 Let us take you right into the heart of this fascinating country by sharing our knowledge and the experience to offer not just important cultural sights, dramatic scenery and historic locations but the opportunity to spend quality time in the villages, often staying in rural communities as guests of local families, where local culture is at its strongest.

 Flights can be booked to match exactly with this tour, please contact us for best current prices and full details or, of course, to arrive early or extend your stay.
 If you prefer to depart from Bucharest we can arrange an overnight hotel and/or onward train or flights to the starting point of this tour.